 “Although I’d read a lot of the general advice before on Sally’s blog, it was worth the purchase to get it all together in one place.

 The tango scene does change in BA and it has been a while since this book was published, so don’t depend on it for things like times or addresses.
 However most of the well known milongas mentioned are still there and the advice on them is still spot on.”

 Thank you Randy for taking the time to review the book!

-Also, to help you, I’ve decided to make a simple list (and actually it’s fairly short as you will see) here of any of the 20 Places to Try First given in Part 3 of Happy Tango that have closed or changed… that should help too.
-So here goes… as of
+Also, to help you, from time to time I update this simple list below of any of the 20 Places to Try First given in Part 3 of Happy Tango that have closed or changed… that should help too.
+So here goes…

 Of the 6 ‘Tourist Circuit’ places given special mention in the book:

 (see the book for my definition of Tourist Circuit)

 Confiteria Ideal is still CLOSED for tango, but is being renovated; it’s still not known if tango will be danced there again.
 Meanwhile, El Abrazo Tango Club has moved to El Beso on Friday afternoons, and there are other afternoon milongas (plus the nights of course) in El Beso on several days of the week.

 Porteño y Bailarin is now in El Beso on Wednesday nights, see their Facebook updates here.